arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The Portenta X8 is also capable of operating within the Arduino environment and retains the same hardware setup as explained [here](#using-portenta-x8-with-linux).

 The Portenta H7 and C33 boards have hardware setups similar to the Portenta X8.
-To mount, please align the High-Density connectors along with USB-C® port orientation.
+To mount them on the Hat Carrier, please align the High-Density connectors along with USB-C® port orientation.

 Below are diagrams showing how the Portenta H7 and C33 stack on the carrier: